vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha10/reference/index.md

 ---

 ## Quirks
-The vibe.js always has tried to deal with any quirks in non-invasive way.
-However, it is not possible sometimes.
+There are problems which can't be dealt with in non-invasive way.

 #### The browser limits the number of simultaneous connections

 Applies to: HTTP transport

 According to the [HTTP/1.1 spec](http://tools.ietf.org/html/rfc2616#section-8.1.4), a single-user client should not maintain more than 2 connections.
 This restriction actually [varies with the browser](http://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser).
-If you consider multiple topics to subscribe and publish, utilize the custom event in a single connection.
+If you consider multiple topics to subscribe and publish, utilize the custom event using a single connection.

 #### Pressing ESC key aborts the connection